 Easy, cozy, delicate.
 This new ballerina-inspired Sakuro slippers pattern is an ideal project for this season.
 Made all knitting, they are adorned with an embroidery of a cherry blossom motif also called sakura in Japan.
 A quick and fun project to knit and wear!
-Read through my inspiration, design process and everything on the yarn I chose or directly get the pattern here.
+Read through my inspiration, design process and everything on the yarn I chose or scroll down for the free pattern.

 My Inspiration Of The Sakuro Slippers

 After my Adenia crochet shawl, I wanted a quick and easy knitting project to vary the pleasures!